Chefs in the kitchen choosing healthy ingredients based on nutritional science.

 Total Credits: 30

-• Utilize their knowledge of nutritional science to critically evaluate dietary and metabolic recommendations from medical professionals and develop healthy and delicious foods and menus that optimize health and wellness.
+• Utilize their knowledge of nutritional science to critically evaluate dietary and metabolic recommendations from medical professionals and develop healthy, culturally relevant, and delicious foods, and menus that optimize health and wellness.

 • Apply motivational theories to inspire dietary behavioral changes associated with improved physical and mental wellbeing.